CleanCut/rusty_engine/README.md

 ## Courses

-I plan to integrate using this game engine into some of my courses.
-If you
+I plan to integrate using this game engine into some of my learning courses:

 - [Ultimate Rust Crash Course]
 - As-yet-unnamed 3 day course on O'Reilly online.